perfectly-preserved-pie/larentals/README.md

 *    [Pandas](https://pandas.pydata.org/) (handling and manipulating the rental property data for each address)

 ## How to Build and Run
-1. Clone this repo: `git clone https://github.com/perfectly-preserved-pie/larentals.git`
-2. Build the Docker image: `docker build -t where2livedotla ./`
+1. Pull the Docker image: `docker pull strayingfromthepath:larentals`
-3. Run the Docker image: `docker run -p 1337:80 where2livedotla`
+3. Run the Docker image: `docker run -p 1337:80 larentals`
 4. The Dash app will be accessible at `$HOST:1337`